William Thomas Lockhart

 William Thomas Lockhart (November 29, 1839 – June 4, 1900) was an Ontario merchant and political figure.
 He represented Durham West in the Legislative Assembly of Ontario as a Liberal member from 1890 to 1894.

-Biography

 He was born in Smith Township, Peterborough County, Upper Canada in 1839 and educated in Oshawa.
 In 1880, he married Mary Renwick.
 Lockhart was a grain dealer in Newcastle.
 He served in the local militia.
 Lockhart was defeated in his bid for reelection in 1894.
 He died at Bowmanville in 1900 after a brief illness.